marisamorby/remote-freelancing-guide/manuscript/intro.md

 # intro.md

 Well hello there!
-My name is Marisa Morby and I'm using this book to help you learn how to become a freelancer.
-That's a pretty standard book these days, I know, but this is different because I'm not some 20 year-old talking at you about freelancing in web development, after starting to code when I was 8.
+My name is Marisa Morby and I wrote this book to help you learn how to become a freelancer.
+That's a pretty standard book these days, I know, but this is a little different because I'm not some 20 year-old talking at you about freelancing in web development, after learning to code when I was 8.

 In fact, I started doing this with _no_ technical experience other than how to work a computer.
 I'm talking zero knowledge here.
 And when I first started freelancing, it was after 5 years in corporate America as an HR Manager.

-That means my network of freelancers consisted of one person.
+My network of fellow freelancers consisted of one person.

 And, just because I can be masochistic, I thought, fuck it, I'm going to change careers, too.
 I loved the psychology and human interaction of HR, but I _hated_ all the rules and policies and regulations.